whitehatmiddleman/crkbd-pimoroni-trackball/README.md

 ## Build
 I won't go over the details of the crkbd base build there is a lot of youtube clips and the orginal [foostan](https://github.com/foostan/crkbd) build is detailed.

-The only thing special is I used the sparkfun pro micro usb-c controller and qwiic port to connect the pimoroni trackball, shown below.
+Instead of using the standard pro micro, I used the sparkfun pro micro usb-c controller and qwiic port to connect the pimoroni trackball as shown below.

 ### Qwiic Connection